migugalde/Cookery-webserver/LEARNINGS.md

   * Sqlite: We used sqlite to hold usernames and the foods each user has in their inventory.
   * Node.js: We used Node.js to implement our API which provides: user recipes, user food inventory lists, and the ability to add/remove foods from a users inventory.

+*TESTING
+  * Curl: We used curl during testing to make requests to individual routes in our servers.

 * DEPLOYMENT
   * Heroku: We used Heroku to deploy our application to the internet

+* PRESENTATION
+  * Browser: For our presentation, we are using a browser (either Chrome or Safari) to make requests, retrieve, and render our project.